 Small: 25 to 50 liters

 In terms of capacity, the duffels on this list range from 25 liters to a whopping 150 liters, so there’s a bag to match every activity and intended use.
 For solo travelers on overnight and weekend trips where you won’t be bringing a bunch of gear, a smaller duffel in the 25 to 40-liter range should do the trick.
 A good number of these models are carry-on compatible, saving you the time and the potential cost of checking a bag.
-For U.S. airlines, there isn’t a universal carry-on size, but 22 x 14 x 9-inch is quite common (at the time of publication, these are the maximum dimensions for Delta, United, JetBlue, and others).
+For U.S. airlines, there isn’t a universal carry-on size, but 22 by 14 by 9 inches is quite common (at the time of publication, these are the maximum dimensions for Delta, United, JetBlue, and others).
 It’s worth noting that almost all carry-on compatible bags will advertise themselves as such, but the general cut-off is right around 40 liters.

 Medium: 50 to 75 liters

 For most travel where you will be checking a bag but won’t be bringing bulky outdoor gear, a medium duffel in the 50 to 75-liter range is a good match.
-For this reason, the 60-liter version often is the best seller of all: it’s perfect for most trips ranging from short weekend excursions to one week or more.
-Of course, the right choice also depends on how much stuff you like to bring, but we find ourselves reaching for our 60-liter Patagonia Black Hole more than any other duffel in our closet.
+For this reason, the 60-liter version often is the best seller of all: It’s perfect for most trips ranging from short weekend excursions to one week or more.
+Of course, the right choice also depends on how much stuff you like to bring, but we find ourselves reaching for our 55-liter Patagonia Black Hole more than any other duffel in our closet.

 Duffels that are 75 liters or larger are heavy haulers for longer trips, multiple people, and outdoor equipment (boots, backpacks, tents, etc.).
-When we fly to go backpacking, we love our 100-liter REI Co-op Roadtripper Duffel: it can fit multiple empty backpacks, bulky footwear, and all of our extras.
+When we fly to go backpacking, we love our 100-liter REI Co-op Roadtripper Duffel: It can fit multiple empty backpacks, bulky footwear, and all of our extras.
 It’s worth noting that these bags can get heavy fast depending on what you stow inside of them, so keep an eye out for total weight as you’re packing.
 Clothing and most regular items should keep you below the 50-pound checked bag limit, but if you’re packing anything particularly heavy, it can be an issue.
 And for serious outdoor and expedition use, duffels like The North Face Base Camp are made all the way up to 150 liters.

 The roller duffel is one of those “have your cake and eat it too” scenarios for travelers wanting the ease of wheeling their bag with the packing convenience of a duffel.
 We’ll start by noting that roller duffels are quite popular, and particularly for air travel.
-You simply take the bag out of your car, wheel to check-in or your gate if it’s a carry-on, and you’re off.
+You simply take the bag out of your car, wheel it to check-in (or your gate if it’s a carry-on), and you’re off.
 Roller duffels are ideal for those who don’t want to carry their bag on their back or shoulder, and some of the smaller versions (in the 40-liter range and under) are carry-on compatible.